 Of course, she always has a helmet on while she rides.
 That’s the law !

 The Machine is also equipped with an ejector under the seat.
 It can launch her in the air.

 American Dream’s bracers can launch weighted, aerodynamic metal discs.
 These projectiles are derived from the stun disks once used by Nomad (Jack Monroe).
 She just calls them the disk launchers.

-Each of the disks visible on her uniform seems to actually be a stack of projectiles – four disks or so.
-So that’s four disks ready to go on each wrist, eight in reserve on her forearms, and 16 in reserve on her calves.
+Each of the disks visible on her uniform seems to actually be a stack of projectiles – four discs or so.
+So that’s four discs ready to go on each wrist, eight in reserve on her forearms, and 16 in reserve on her calves.
 If my estimate is correct.

 Her big boots include one (maybe two) secret compartment in the heels.
 There’s a variety of small blades and other escape artistry tools, plus lockpicks.
 Mind, her costume is so tight that it’s about the only place where she could hide anything.

 Our game stats assume minor protective capabilities for her costume.
 But this wasn’t clearly demonstrated in the material.
 It is speculative and based on Captain America’s costume being armoured.